gaperton/Type-R/docsource/04_Record/00_Overview.md

 ### `attrDef` name : defaultValue

-When other value than function is passed, it's treated as the default value and the type is being inferred form the value.
+When value of other type than function is used as `attrDef` it's treated as attribute's default value.
+Attribute's type is being inferred from the value.

- If you need to pass function as the default value, use `Function.value( theFunction )`.
+Use the general form of attribute definition for attributes of `Function` type: `Function.value( theFunction )`.

 ```javascript
 @define class GridColumn extends Record {